- Form a Company Now! +

 The reason a band should incorporate is because most musicians’ dreams are to become the next Rolling Stones, Mumford & Sons or Maroon 5.
 However, in order to do that, you have to attract the notice of an A&R representative and then get signed to a record label.

 Say your dream comes true and a record label likes your band and wants to help you create music for the masses—amazing!
 However, that record label wants to sign your band, not a group of individuals.
 The label is not investing in you solely, it is investing in your band, and the label wants to see that your band is in an LLC or corporation.
 Incorporating your band accomplishes several things for you:

 For more in-depth information, visit our asset protection for musicians page.

-The LLC is governed by a contract, called an Operating Agreement, which all members agree upon; by utilizing your LLC's Operating Agreement, you can shape the company structure to fit your specific situation.
+The LLC is governed by a contract, called an Operating Agreement, which all members agree upon.
+Bands can utilize an Operating Agreement to shape and formalize the specific roles and responsibilities of its members,

-The final question your band should be pondering is: "How do we incorporate?"
+And the third question your band should be pondering is:

 Incorporating a band is as easy as calling us at 800-345-2677.
 If you have any questions about incorporating your band or questions about forming a Delaware LLC, you can also email or live chat with us.